Our ultimate list of 5+ fabulous Antalya excursions

 1. How to organize a day trip/excursion around Antalya

-For seven years in a row, we have been going to the kids-friendly Vonresort Golden Coast and Vonresort Golden Beachall-inclusive complexes just outside Side/Manavgat, about 80 km out of Antalya.
-While on a survey we conducted last year on Facebook such holidays got a 60% yay over 40% nay votes from our readers, we have ended up to believe that for families with small children such setups make perfect sense.
+For seven years in a row, we have been going to the kids-friendly Vonresort Golden Coast and Vonresort Golden Beach all-inclusive complexes just outside Side/Manavgat, about 80 km out of Antalya.
+While on a survey we conducted in 2019 on Facebook such holidays got a 60% yay over 40% nay votes from our readers, we have ended up believing that for families with small children such setups make perfect sense.
 Couple that with the option to see a few authentic places nearby during day trips and you’ve got yourself the perfect family summer vacation.

 Even for those looking to discover Turkey by bike, there are plenty of noteworthy stops in the area!
 Keep reading!